-Released in September 2010 for 4500 Yen this toy appeared to sell fairly well but it never received a reissue.
-It seemed likely that it would be the first in a line of SD VF-25 toys but none ever came.
-At 10.5CM tall in battroid mode, there’s not much of a ‘bang for your buck’ feeling in handling these toys despite some heft added by metal in the feet and the swing bar.
+Released in September 2010 for 4500 Yen, this toy appeared to sell well but it never received a reissue and the line abruptly ended.
+It seemed likely that it would be the first in a line of SD VF-25 toys but it was not to be.
+At about 10 cm tall in battroid mode and 68 grams, there’s not much of a ‘bang for your buck’ feeling in handling these toys.
+There is some heft added by metal in the feet and the swing bar.
 It plays very well with the Joke Machines of old.
-Will it be a huge collector’s item some day? it’s bound to have limited appeal since it’s non-scale and super deformed but it already demands more than original MSRP in the secondary market.
+Will it be a huge collector’s item some day?
+It’s bound to have limited appeal since it’s non-scale and super-deformed, but it demands more than original MSRP in the secondary market.

 Sculpt, Detail, & Paint: (7.5/10)

-Compromise was definitely the name of the game here.
-The completely overhauled transformation to work in SD is very impressive so Bandai gets points there.
+Compromise was the name of the game.
+Bandai gets points for the completely overhauled transformation to work in SD.
+Transformation is both fun and clever.
+Pulling off perfect transformation (provided you’re using the smaller head) at this scale is an impressive feat.
 After that, the bummers begin.
-First, there’s no opening cockpit.
-Second, there’s no integrated OR attachable landing gear.
-Sure, we get a little display stand but my wife has a fighter mode Joke Machine on her desk at work and it slips under the radar so it’d be nice if this toy could do that also.
-Second, the display stand is pretty basic and it seems silly that it wasn’t designed to work in fighter mode with the gun attached.
-GERWALK mode is present but it’s not particularly fun.
+There’s no opening cockpit, no pilot figure removable or otherwise, and no integrated OR attachable landing gear.
+I love landing gear.
+Sure, we get a little display stand, but my wife has a fighter mode Joke Machine on her desk at work and it slips under the radar, so it’d be nice if this toy could do that also.6

 Durability & Build: (8.5/10)

-I’ve read a few other reviews where people thought the toy felt a bit frail but I haven’t heard of many frequent breaks and I thought the toy was amazingly solid.
-The paint job had only the most minor of flaws, only noticeable when taking close ups for website reviews.
-There is a bit of metal in the swing mechanism for durability purposes but the majority of metal is in the feet to give the toy some stability in battroid mode.
+I’ve read a few other reviews where people thought the toy felt frail, but I haven’t heard of common points of breakage, and I thought the toy was solid.
+The paint job had only minor flaws, only noticeable when taking close ups for website reviews.
+There is a bit of metal in the swing mechanism for durability purposes, but the majority of metal is in the feet to give the toy stability in battroid mode.

 Total Score: (36/50)

 A score of 35 is average so this pint-sized toy scores solidly in the range where VF-25F fans (who aren’t disgusted by SD) should consider a purchase, if you could find one near MSRP.
-While the articulation certainly didn’t fall in the Robot Spirits spectrum this toy was definitely a lot of fun to handle in battroid mode.
-It may be cute but it feels well built and the level of detail on a toy with this kind of purpose is very impressive.
-It’s too bad we didn’t get super parts, a pilot, or landing gears.
-As it is, it’s a cute bonus for a display in any mode but that’s about it.
+While the articulation didn’t fall in the Robot Spirits spectrum, this toy was fun to handle in battroid mode.
+It may be cute, but it feels well-built and the level of detail on a toy with this kind of purpose is very impressive.
+It’s too bad we didn’t get super parts, a pilot, or landing gear.
+This toy isn’t going to blow you away with anything other than its cuteness.

-Updated November 19, 2014 to include HD Video Review and HD Transformation guide.
+November 19, 2014 – Added HD Video Review and HD Transformation guide.
 Increased resolution of a couple photos.